Vrixyz/bevy_awesome_prod/README.md

 # bevy_awesome_prod
-My curated list of projects using bevy in production, preferably with a company or a business model in mind.
+My curated list of projects using bevy in production[^1], preferably with a company or a business model in mind.

 # Native
 - [Foresight Mining](https://www.foresightmining.com/): modelling, terrain/underground visualization